eslint/markdown/README.md

 #### Strict Mode

-Writing a `"use strict"` directive at the top of every code block is tedious and distracting.
+`"use strict"` directives in every code block would be annoying.
-The `plugin:markdown/recommended` config enables the [`impliedStrict` parser option](https://eslint.org/docs/user-guide/configuring#specifying-parser-options) and disables the [`strict` rule](https://eslint.org/docs/rules/strict) to opt into strict mode parsing without the directive.
+The `plugin:markdown/recommended` config enables the [`impliedStrict` parser option](https://eslint.org/docs/user-guide/configuring#specifying-parser-options) and disables the [`strict` rule](https://eslint.org/docs/rules/strict) in Markdown files.
+This opts into strict mode parsing without repeated `"use strict"` directives.

 #### Unsatisfiable Rules

-Since code blocks are not files themselves but embedded inside a Markdown document, some rules do not apply to Markdown code blocks.
+Markdown code blocks are not real files, so ESLint's file-format rules do not apply.
-The processor automatically suppresses messages from these rules, and the `plugin:markdown/recommended` config disables them.
+The `plugin:markdown/recommended` config disables these rules in Markdown files:

-- [`eol-last`](https://eslint.org/docs/rules/eol-last): The Markdown parser automatically trims trailing newlines from code blocks.
+- [`eol-last`](https://eslint.org/docs/rules/eol-last): The Markdown parser trims trailing newlines from code blocks.
-- [`unicode-bom`](https://eslint.org/docs/rules/unicode-bom): The processor will not receive a Unicode Byte Order Mark from the Markdown parser.
+- [`unicode-bom`](https://eslint.org/docs/rules/unicode-bom): Markdown code blocks do not have Unicode Byte Order Marks.

 #### Migrating from `eslint-plugin-markdown` v1